(The amount Duncan McKenzie had left upon arrival in Mississippi must have been 95 dollars and 75 cents.)

 The Federal Road began in 1806 as a postal road, the inspiration of Thomas Jefferson’s grand vision to connect the nation’s small farmers to their markets.
 This road was widened as well during the War of 1812.
 In order to provide crossings of the many small creeks, logs were placed across the creeks to create causeways.
 Maintenance of the Federal Road was in the hands of private citizens, who were required to work themselves or provide labor for specified amounts of time.
 The roads steadily improved during the 19th century, though traffic slowed somewhat following the widespread use of steam-powered travel and the use of the telegraph.
 Along this road were a number of inns and taverns accommodating travelers.

 The family would have traversed the state of Alabama, crossing the Alabama River at Fort Claiborne and from there to St. Stephens, Alabama, where they crossed the Tombigbee River.
 Over the decades of the road’s greatest use stores, shops, taverns, and inns sprouted at first to accommodate postal deliverers and later migrant travelers.
 For Example, one Samuel Manack, born of a Creek Indian mother and a Dutch interpreter father, owned such a store in the early decades of the Federal Road.
 Manack’s Store was destroyed around 1820, before the McKenzie family passed there, but a recently begun archaeological excavation at the site of his store should reveal information about the use of the Federal Road.
 From St. Stephens, Alabama the family likely took the St. Stephens Road to near Williamsburg, MS in Covington County where they were welcomed by Allen Stewart, a friend and earlier migrant from the Carolinas, who had found a place for the McKenzie’s on cleared property near him.
+McKenzie was informed about the property he rented from former tenant, Alexander Norwood.
+The property was actually owned by Duncan McLaurin’s son Donald (also Daniel).
+Donald’s father Duncan McLaurin, who had the same name as Barbara’s brother, was probably a relative from a different branch of Barbara’s McLaurin family, many of whom settled in a number of counties in Mississippi.

 Happily, at Fort Claiborne, Alabama the family encountered fellow migrant families from the Carolinas: the Allen Johnson family and the Duncan McBryde family.
 Duncan McKenzie writes to his brother-in-law, Duncan McLaurin on January 29, 1833: